 Amounts owed to Group undertakings represents a £14,888,000 Coupon Bearing Investment Sum issued by the Company in March 1998 to its immediate parent company, Consort Healthcare (Durham) Holdings Limited.
-The investment bears a Coupon was based on LIBOR plus a margin of 6% per annum and payment of capital falls due in six monthly repayments, payable in 31 March and 30 September each year.
-Effective from 31st March 2022 the board have approved a change in the rate charged to new rate fixed at 8% per annum.
+Until 31 March 2022 the investment bore a Coupon based on LIBOR plus a margin of 6% per annum and following that date the rate charged to new rate fixed at 8% per annum, as approved by the directors in the prior year.
+Payment of interest and repayment of capital falls due six monthly, payable in 31 March and 30 September each year.
 The final repayment is due in 2028.
 The Coupon on the principal amount accrues daily and is payable in cash also on 31 March and 30 September each year.
 Interest not settled on these dates is added to the principal and the Coupon accrued on this uplifted amount in the next interest period.
 The investment sum was advanced under a subordinated loan agreement and is secured by fixed and floating charges over the undertaking, property and rights of the Company.